 Mean score of companies in the Motor Vehicle Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Lear Corporation reported total greenhouse gas emissions of approximately 9,494,900,000 kg CO2e, with significant contributions from Scope 1, Scope 2, and Scope 3 emissions.
-Specifically, Scope 1 emissions were about 86,296,000 kg CO2e, while Scope 2 emissions totalled approximately 299,567,000 kg CO2e.
-The majority of emissions stemmed from Scope 3, which accounted for about 9,343,037,000 kg CO2e, primarily from purchased goods and services (approximately 7,227,619,000 kg CO2e).
-Lear has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and Scope 2 emissions by 50% by 2030, using 2019 as the base year.
-Additionally, the company targets a 35% reduction in absolute Scope 3 emissions by 2033, also from a 2019 baseline.
-These targets align with industry standards for climate action and reflect Lear's commitment to sustainability in the automotive sector.
-The company is also focused on achieving near-zero emissions for Scope 1 and 2 by the mid-2020s.
-Overall, Lear Corporation's emissions data and reduction initiatives demonstrate a proactive approach to addressing climate change and reducing its carbon footprint.
+In 2023, Lear Corporation reported total greenhouse gas emissions of approximately 9,493,459,000 kg CO2e.
+This figure includes Scope 1 emissions of about 86,296,000 kg CO2e, Scope 2 emissions of approximately 299,567,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled about 9,493,459,000 kg CO2e.
+The Scope 3 emissions breakdown includes major categories such as purchased goods and services (approximately 7,227,619,000 kg CO2e) and end-of-life treatment of sold products (about 712,108,000 kg CO2e).
+Lear has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and Scope 2 emissions by 50% by 2030 from a 2019 baseline.
+Additionally, the company targets a 35% reduction in absolute Scope 3 emissions by 2033, also from a 2019 base year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect a commitment to significant emissions reductions across its operations.
+The company has previously set a target to reduce GHG emissions from electricity used at all facilities by 50% by 2030, further demonstrating its commitment to sustainability.
+Lear is also focused on achieving near-zero emissions for Scope 1 and 2 by the mid-2020s, showcasing its proactive approach to addressing climate change.
+Overall, Lear Corporation's emissions data and climate commitments illustrate a robust strategy aimed at reducing its carbon footprint and contributing to global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents